marcaurele/laptop-ansible/README.md

-# Ansible playbook to configure my laptop
+# Ansible playbook to configure my laptops

+This playbook is my laptop's configuration for both private and work, running Debian ~~or Ubuntu~~ distributions.
+It is based on:

+- i3
+- fish shell
+- development for:
+  - Python
+  - Golang
+  - Rust
+  - Terraform, Consul, Nomad, Vault

+Its goal is to keep all my configurations and system state under this playbook in order to restore a working laptop within less than 1 hour.

+## Run the installation

-This playbook is my laptop's configuration for both private and work, running Debian or Ubuntu distributions.
-You should install the base OS with a SSH server and run the playbook from another host initialy which will create the user.
+You should install the base OS with a SSH server and run the playbook from another host initially which will create the user.
 After the 1st run, you can run the `update.sh` script from the user home.

-## Run the installation

 ```console
 ./update.sh